scottyroges/MortgageMatrix/memory-bank/systemPatterns.md

 ## Type Safety
 - TypeScript interfaces for component props
-- Type definitions for form state
+- Type definitions for form state:
+  - `AffordabilityFormValues` for the Affordability Estimator
+  - `MonthlyPaymentFormValues` for the Monthly Payment Calculator
 - Record types for error handling
 - Strict type checking enabled